CryptosOdysseus/AALE-Contributions/UCWIP-20190723-AALE-3rd-Session-Most-Salient-Points .md

 # TABLE OF CONTENT OF 3rd SESSION TAKEOUT

-Table of contents
+#

--A- Suggestion for better process by Bryan: approved & being implemented -B- Engagement with customer and laying the ground to establish a lawyer-client relationship -C- Start with simplified use cases and build a primary foundation – then build up complexity -D- Taming the troika of complexity, granularity, and guaranteed rabbit holes -E- (Re-)Statement of objectives
+-A- Suggestion for better process by Bryan: approved & being implemented

+-B- Engagement with customer and laying the ground to establish a lawyer-client relationship

+-C- Start with simplified use cases and build a primary foundation – then build up complexity

+-D- Taming the troika of complexity, granularity, and guaranteed rabbit holes

+#

+-E- (Re-)Statement of objectives

 -E-1: Pre-Fall objectives (Working Topics as laid out by Dazza in GitHub & HackMD)

 -E-2: AALE/DAO engineered for self-compliance among members and vis-à-vis external parties

 -E-3: "Three-Bees" Functions & Legal Objects

+#

 -F- A Question of Method(s) in Legal Analysis

--F-1: Apply several legal frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)**
+-F-1: Apply several legal frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)

--F-2: Merits of Agency Law framework**
+-F-2: Merits of Agency Law framework

--F-3: Merits of Contract Law framework (+ some Tort Law maybe)**
+-F-3: Merits of Contract Law framework (+ some Tort Law maybe)

--F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures**
+-F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures

--F-5: "Three-Bees" Functions that are required to build up frameworks toward objectives**
+-F-5: "Three-Bees" Functions that are required to build up frameworks toward objectives

--F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions**
+-F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions

--F-7: Guaranteed Rabbit Hole 2- capped & to be tackled later: code, free speech, and liability**
+-F-7: Guaranteed Rabbit Hole 2- capped & to be tackled later: code, free speech, and liability

+#

 # -G- Other important points requiring further digging (COMPLETE WITH SALIENT POINTS)
 XXXXXXXXXXXXXXXXXXXXXXXXXX